hcilabasu/crowd-creativity/README.md

 - Allow enter to submit the idea if the category input is highlighted
 - Validate input

+- Remove two ideas when one is merged (system.js:74)

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar
+- When an idea is combined/merged, it shows blank until the page is refreshed